Explore Nova Scotia through historic venues and great music!

+You will find below an up-to-date list of our current partnerships, their histories, and contact information.
 Generally speaking, tickets are always available through reservation from the MR Box Office and at the door.
+Feel free to contact a venue directly with any questions about the upcoming concert being held there.
 In addition, some venues have their own local ticket selling arrangements, such as at shops or through community organizations.
-MR is pleased to offer affordable tickets to all their concerts.
-Our average price is $20 for general admission and $10 for a special student discount.
-Cecilia Retreat events are by advance reservation only, so make sure you write Barbara at email@example.com to save a spot for one of her next house concerts!
+We are pleased to offer affordable tickets to all our concerts with an average price of $20 for general admission and $10 for students.
+Cecilia's Retreat events are available by advance reservation only, so make sure to write Barbara Butler to save a spot for her house concerts!

 St. John’s Anglican Church is an old parish with a new building.
 The first service of the Parish of St. John’s Anglican Church was held at Three Mile Inn near the Bedford Basin on June 12, 1839.
 Sunday evening services were established at the schoolhouse near Three Mile Inn until November of 1840.
 On May 1, 1841 it was proposed that a church building be erected and on June 22 of that year, land for the original church and cemetery was donated by St. Paul’s Church.
 St. John’s Chapel was built through the dedicated efforts of the Reverend William Uniacke who was part of a sub-committee to oversee the property and building of the new church.
 The dimensions of the church (44’ X 28’) were established and six tenders were accepted for consideration.
 On September 8, 1841, the church’s frame was built in Dartmouth and was subsequently floated up the Basin for placement at the site.
 The building of the church was completed in a mere six weeks after the frame was raised.